briandrum/codes.forchagrin.com/_chapters/chapter-136-board-of-zoning-appeals.md

 unable to hear a particular matter, or are unavailable for a particular meeting.
-None of the alternate members shall be members of Council and shall not simultaneously hold an appointment to the Planning Commission, but shall be electors of the municipality and shall not hold any other municipal officer appointment in the Village of Chagrin Falls.
+None of the alternate members shall be members of Council and shall not simultaneously hold an appointment to the Planning Commission, but shall be electors of the municipality and shall not hold any other municipal office or appointment in the Village of Chagrin Falls.
 Each alternate member shall be appointed for a term of four years.